 The quickest way to spread the word is to click the Share Iconshare, which can be found anywhere your design is displayed, and posting it directly to your social platforms.

 During a tournament, you can find the share icon on the Voting screen and on the "Dashboard" page of your account.

 Pro tip: Tell your audience about the FOMO Button fomo button so they can pump up your like count.
 Every FOMO Shop purchase equals 3 additional likes!

 Absolutely you can.

-Head over to your "My Designs" page to see all of your active designs and how well they are fairing in the Tournaments.
+Head over to your "Dashboard" page to see all of your active designs and how well they are fairing in the Tournaments.